AdamLevin7/labcodes/Documentation_General.md

 ![DataFrame Input](https://github.com/USCBiomechanicsLab/labcodes/blob/master/DocMaterials/findplate_platecorners.png)<br/>
 Figure: Example of 2 force plates with corners selected in the CCW direction starting from top left <br/>

+#### Directions:
+* Drag and select a large region including the force plates (green box)
+* Press ESC if you are satisfied with the region selected
+* Double click the corners of each FP in a **CCW direction starting at the TOP LEFT CORNER**
+* Repeat for the second FP if necessary
+* When satisfied press ESC to commit the coordinates of the plate

 ### **Arguments:**